paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ```
 Now we see the [`Rent`](https://docs.solana.com/implemented-proposals/rent) sysvar in action.
 Let me explain:

-> Rent is deducted from an account's balance according to their space requirements regularly.
+> Rent is deducted from an account's balance according to their space requirements (i.e. the space an account and its fields take up in memory) regularly.
 An account can, however, be made rent-exempt if its balance is higher than some threshold that depends on the space it's consuming

 Most of the time, you want your accounts to be rent-exempt, cause once their balance goes to zero, they _disappear_.
 More on this at the end of Bob's transaction.